JWR’s Recommendations of the Week:

 SurvivalBlog’s News From The American Redoubt

-Here is SurvivalBlog’s News From The American Redoubt.
 This weekly column features news stories and event announcements from around the American Redoubt region.
-We also mention companies of interest to preppers that are located in the region.
-Today, we focus on concerts in the region scheduled for the remainder of 2019.
+(Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
+Much of the region is also more commonly known as The Inland Northwest.
+We also mention companies of interest to preppers and survivalists that are located in the American Redoubt region.
+Today, we focus on a couple of street racing incidents.
+(See the Eastern Oregon and Eastern Washington sections.)

 o o o